-8.5 Importing and Exporting Event Data
+8.4 Importing and Exporting Audit Data

-Audit and monitoring data can be imported and exported with the utilities described in chapter Chapter 6, "Import/Export," on page 99.
+Audit data can be imported and exported with the utilities described in chapter Chapter 6, "Import/Export," on page 93.

-- To export audit data, use the --include-audit-events option in the export command. - To export monitoring data user the --include-monitoring-events option in the export command. - To import audit data, import the catalog containing audit data with the --include-audit-events option. - To import monitoring data, import the catalog containing audit data with the --include-monitoring-events option.
+- To export audit data, use the --include-audit-events option in the export command. - To import audit data, import the folder that contains audit data, and use the option --include-audit-events in the import command.